NMillard/learnings/azure-fundamentals.md

 ### Existing licenses

 If you have existing licenses, such as for SQL Server og Windows, you may be eligible to get a reduced rate at Azure for those services.
-To use an existing licens, search for BYOL services.
+To use an existing licens, search for BYOL (Bring Your Own License) services.
 You may also youse Dev/Test subscriptions to avoid paying licensing fees.
 These must only be used for development and test environments.
 Also, all users must be covered under a Visual Studio subscription.

 ## Azure Services